oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 Here are the steps:

-- Configure a custom channel for the T3 protocol in WebLogic that specifies an external address and port that are suitable for remote client use.
+- In WebLogic, configure a custom channel for the T3 protocol that specifies an external address and port that are suitable for remote client use.
 See [Adding a WebLogic custom channel](#adding-a-weblogic-custom-channel).

 - Define a Kubernetes `NodePort` to publicly expose the WebLogic ports.
 See [Setting up a `NodePort`](#setting-up-a-nodeport).